madhur/madhur.github.com/_posts/2020-08-21-debugging-ssl-issues.markdown

 [SSLDump](https://linux.die.net/man/1/ssldump) is another utility which can show decrypted SSL traffic to debug any issues.
 So, if you are not using Java, this is the utility to go to debug the SSL issue.

-Its output will be as follows, showing each of the SSL handhsake.
+Its output will be as follows, showing each of the SSL handshake.

 ```
 3 1  0.5765 (0.5765)  C>S  Handshake